simonduf/jchart2d-code/readme-binaries.txt

 o Chart2D.getTracePointProvider() has been removed.
-Use ITrace2D.getTracePointProvider() instead. o Added support for init hook on trace level. o Allow using ScrollablePanel with ChartPanel.
+Use ITrace2D.getTracePointProvider() instead. o Added support for init hook on trace level. o Allow using ScrollablePanel with ChartPanel. o Improved spacing of labels controlled by LabelFormatterNumber (more labels possible).

 jchart2d-3.2.2 - September, 24th, 2011